gitthermal/website/docs/create-repository.md

 ---
 title: Create repository
-description: Starting a new project by initalizing git repository.
+description: Starting a new project by initializing git repository.
 titleBorder: true
 ---